ericbrown/tack/README.md

 ### Intelligent Sharpness Scoring
 Measures sharpness precisely where it matters—on the eye.
 Ranks your entire shoot so the best images rise to the top.

+### Motion Blur Detection
+Automatically identifies images ruined by camera shake or subject movement.
+No more zooming to 100% on every frame.

 ### RAW File Support
 Works directly with CR2, CR3, NEF, ARW, RAF, DNG, ORF, RW2, and more.
 No need to export JPEGs first.